itpey/retry/README.md

 </h1>

 <p align="center">
-RETRY is a flexible and configurable retry mechanism for Go.
+Flexible and configurable retry mechanism for Go.
 With RETRY, you can easily implement retry logic with customizable backoff strategies to enhance the resilience of your applications.
 </p>

 <p align="center">